scyphus/aos/README.md

 ## Developer
 Hirochika Asai

+## ToDo
+- Design and implement glue between the boot monitor and the kernel.

 ## Checkpoints
 - boot_cp0.1: Simple boot example (just printing a welcome message and stop CPU)
 - boot_cp0.2: Load kernel loader from MBR and jump there (and then immediately shutoff the machine using APM)